More Than Yosemite: Things to do In and Around Yosemite in Tuolumne CA

 The area offers great hiking along volcanic and granite formations within the forest, water activities like white water rafting and kayaking as well as ski resorts.

-Sadly, we didn’t make it here on our trip.
-However, on our return visit we’d love to do the 5-mile round trip hike to Wapama Falls.
-There are shorter or longer and more challenging hikes for all types of adventurers and is what to do in Yosemite to get away from the crowds of the Valley.
+Sadly, we didn’t make it here on our first trip to Tuolumne.
+However, on our return visit we’d did enjoy the incredibly scenic hike to Wapama Falls.
+There are shorter or longer and more challenging hikes for all types of adventurers and is what to do in Yosemite to get away from the crowds of Yosemite Valley!

 Megan looking at Yosemite viewpoint near the Big Flat Oak Entrance

-It would be a shame to come all this way and not even visit one of the most popular and gorgeous National Parks in the country.
-We recommend spending some time in Yosemite on your trip as well.
+It would be a shame to come all this way and not even visit one of the most popular and gorgeous national parks in the country.
+We recommend spending some time in Yosemite National Park on your trip as well.

 Some of the best Yosemite activities to enjoy are visiting some of the famous waterfalls in the Valley that are easily accessible like Bridalveil Falls and Lower Yosemite Falls.